Mental Health Diagnosis: How Exact Is An Online Eating Disorder Test?

 Other Specified Feeding or Eating Disorders, or OSFED, is an umbrella term typically used for feeding or eating disorders that don't necessarily meet the criteria for other diagnoses.
 OSFED can be extremely harmful and no less severe than other eating disorders.
 OSFED is sometimes used to describe those with conditions such as atypical anorexia nervosa or purging disorder.
 This diagnosis may also be given to someone who has experienced the symptoms of BED or bulimia for less than three months.

-Warning signs of eating disorders
+Warning signs or symptoms of eating disorders

 Eating disorders are often extremely serious and can be life-threatening if they are not treated.
-It can be important to know what to look out for if you think that you or someone you know may be living with an eating disorder.
+It can be important to know what to look for if you think that you or someone you know may be living with an eating disorder.

 Getty